 Gnats are drawn to the color yellow and can be trapped on special yellow cards covered with a sticky adhesive.
 For best results, use small cards or cut larger ones into small squares.
 Lay them on the soil in your potted plants or attach them to twigs or skewers stuck into the pots.
 Once the traps are full, discard them in an outside trash can.

 DE, as it's known, is an organic, abrasive powder you can buy to sprinkle over the dry soil in your plants.
 It will trap the gnats until they die from dehydration.
-Don't apply it when the soil is wet, or it won't work.
-To make sure the DE stays dry, you may want to put a layer of sand on top of your potting soil and then apply it, and water your plants from the bottom while using it.
+Don't apply it when the soil is wet or it won't work.
+To make sure the DE stays dry, put some sand on top of your potting soil and then apply it.
+Water your plants from the bottom while using it.

 Bacillus thuringiensis (Bt) is a bacterium that occurs naturally in the soil.
 Bt var. israelensis (Bti) kills the larvae of fungus gnats.
-Follow the directions on your product to make a Bti drench and use it to saturate the soil in your potted plants.
+Follow the directions on your product to make a Bti drench and saturate the soil in your potted plants.
 It will coat the plant roots without harming them and kill fungus gnat larvae that try to feed on them.
-You can find Bti formulated for houseplants and outdoor plants.

 How to Get Rid of Gnats Outdoors

-As an alternative to saturating outdoor plants with a Bti drench, you can drop a mosquito dunk labeled as safe for use around pets and wildlife in a watering can or bucket.
-Let it sit overnight or long enough for the dunk to soften and release its insect-killing bacteria into the water.
-Then remove the dunk, save it for later use and pour the water over the soil in your outdoor plants.
-Do this for several weeks to ensure any gnat larvae in the soil are killed.
+Instead of saturating outdoor plants with a Bti drench, drop a mosquito dunk labeled as safe for use around pets and wildlife in a watering can or bucket.
+Let it sit long enough for the dunk to release its insect-killing bacteria into the water.
+Pour the water over the soil of your outdoor plants.
+Do this for several weeks to be sure any gnat larvae in the soil are killed.

-Electric pest traps aren’t recommended for gnats, because they often kill beneficial insects along with real pests.
-Traps that use ultraviolet lights to attract gnats can work, but they only trap the adults, so any larvae that remain can grow into adults and reproduce, starting the cycle over again.
+Don't use electric pest traps for gnats because they often kill beneficial insects, too.
+Traps that attract gnats with ultraviolet lights may work, but they only trap the adults, so larvae are left to mature and reproduce.

-Some gnats like to swarm around porch lights or other outdoor lights and sneak inside to fly around your TV or lamps.
+Some gnats swarm around outdoor lights.
 To discourage them, switch to yellow "bug lights" or low voltage bulbs, or keep lights near doors and windows turned off.
-Some pest control manufacturers add a pheromone that attracts gnats to their light traps and report this can help when used as part of a larger gnat management effort.

-If you get bitten but can't see what's biting you, you may have encountered tiny, biting midges, also called sand gnats and no-see-ums.
-Avoid their bites by staying indoors on damp, overcast days when the air is still, or cover up as much as possible when you're outside.
+If you get bitten but can't see what's biting you, the pests may be tiny, biting midges, also called sand gnats and no-see-ums.
+Avoid them by staying indoors on damp, overcast days when the air is still, or cover up when you're outside.
 Insect repellants and insect repellant clothing may also help.